Asset HausAsset Haus

 Suitable for: institutional operators with data residency requirements, regulated banks and financial institutions.

-Considerations: higher setup cost ($50K–$200K+).
-Requires technical staff or a managed services arrangement.
+Considerations: deeper implementation scope, infrastructure responsibility, and the need for technical staff or a managed services arrangement.

 Hybrid